 2. Deadpool: Deadpool is another great example of this technique.
 In this case, the act of breaking the fourth wall is used as a storytelling tactic.
 Deadpool’s origin as a character leads his comic book readers to always question whether or not he is insane.

 By breaking the fourth wall, he is consciously aware that he is in a book filled with pictures, while all other characters completely accept that they are in fiction as if it were reality.
 Check out all the times Deadpool broke the fourth wall in the video below.

 Breaking the fourth wall must be done in a conscious and precise manner to reap its full benefits.
 When executed in an amateurish manner, it can immediately alienate the audience from the main plot and characters and pull them out of the fictional world.

 Here are a few tips that will create a fully immersive experience for the viewers when the fourth wall is broken:

 - Be bold and take daring steps to evoke heightened emotional responses.

 - Use it for creating maximum comic relief.

-- Be consistent: Break the fourth wall in the right way so it neither feels overwhelming nor underwhelms you with its lack of consistency.
+- Break the fourth wall in the right way so it neither feels overwhelming nor underwhelms you with its lack of consistency.